moufmouf/fig-standards/proposed/container-configuration-meta.md

 1. Ability to create container entries for scalar values.

-1. Ability to create container entries for constants (from the `define` keyword or the `const` keyword).
+1. Ability to create container entries from constants (from the `define` keyword or the `const` keyword).

 1. Ability to create container entries that are numerically indexed arrays.
 Values of the array can be any valid container entry (i.e. objects, scalars, another array...)

 1. Ability to create container entries that are associative arrays (maps).
 Values of the array can be any valid container entry (i.e. objects, scalars, another array...)

 1. Ability for a package to extend those arrays (add elements to the arrays).
-Think about a package adding a PSR-7 middleware to the list of available middlewares.
+Think about a package adding a "log handler" to the list of available log handlers.

 1. Ability for a package to manage priority in those arrays (add a service at the beginning, at the end, in the middle, or give a priority...).